-Baldur's Gate: Dark Alliance is a topdown hack-and-slash similar to games like Diablo in its presentation.
+Baldur's Gate: Dark Alliance is a topdown ARPG similar to games like Diablo in its presentation.
 Kill monsters, get stuff, level up, repeat.

 The Snowblind Engine

 Baldur's Gate: Dark Alliance was the first game to use the Snowblind engine, which was lauded for its - at the time - amazing water physics.
 The Snowblind engine itself saw a long lifespan with other fantasy-based dungeon crawlers.
 Games such as Champions of Norrath and The Bard's Tale were based on it.

 Dark Alliance takes place in three major locations: Baldur's Gate, The Sunset Mountains, and The Marsh of Cherlimber.
 Each of these three areas has a hub where the hero returns after finishing a quest to receive any promised rewards and trade with the local merchants.
 These hubs are completely safe from attack and can be "recalled to" at any time during a mission by drinking a Recall Potion.
 Recall Potions act as a two-way teleporter and will allow the protagonist to sell off excess weight at the merchant or stock up on potions and such mid-quest.
 All missions are given to the hero at this hub by persons in the area and only at the end of an act is the player capable of moving to the next major area, at which point they lose the ability to go back.
 Societal elements are scant throughout the game, mostly because of the emphasis on beating down bad guys rather than genuine roleplaying.